xlwings/xlwings/docs/converters.rst

 Built-in converters
 -------------------

-xlwings offers several built-in converters that perform additional transformation on top of the base converters for **dictionaries**, **NumPy arrays**, **Pandas Series** and **DataFrames**.
+xlwings offers several built-in converters that perform additional conversions on top of the base converters for **dictionaries**, **NumPy arrays**, **Pandas Series** and **DataFrames**.
 New, customized converters can also be added (docs will follow).
-Again, the samples below may be used with both ``xlwings.Range`` objects and UDFs, even there are not always examples for both versions.
+Again, the samples below may be used with both ``xlwings.Range`` objects and UDFs, but the samples may only show one version.

 Dictionary converter
 ********************